ikeohachidi/cryptocurrency-chart-table/README.md

 # Cryptocurrency table

-A crypto currency table written in pure Javascript with the help of handlebars.js
+A Simple crypto currency table written in pure Javascript with the help of handlebars.js

 Data is Fetched from the CoinmarketCap API